 — Mark Twain (1867)

-Since the city is called “pearl of the Black Sea”, we knew where to go next.
-We passed the statue of Alexander Pushkin, who was exiled here in 1823, and had a brief pit stop for a cold bottle of Lviv before arriving at the waterfront of the Black Sea.
+Since the city is called “pearl of the Black Sea”, I knew where to go next.
+Passed the statue of Alexander Pushkin, who was exiled here in 1823, and had a brief pit stop for a cold bottle of Lviv before arriving at the waterfront of the Black Sea.

-Walked along the sandy beach past the “yellow stone” and sat down on the pier, overlooking the distant horizon across the Black Sea.
+Walked along the sandy beach and sat down on the pier, overlooking the distant horizon across the Black Sea.
+Odessa feels like the place of exiled poets, of sailors with busted knuckles, of citizens who’ve seen empires come and go from their kitchen windows and never missed a step.

 Comments